AnyLog-co/documentation/sql setup.md

 ```

 **Details**:
-* [dbms name] - the name of the database that hosts the tablle of interest.
+* [dbms name] - the name of the database that hosts the table of interest.
 * [table name] - the name of the table of interest.
 * [format type] -An optional parameter to specify the format of the reply info.
 The format options are _table_ (default) and _json_.
 * [group type] -An optional parameter to specify if rows are returned per partition or aggregated as a single value for each table.